shakemurasan/debride2okuribito/README.md

 --- 'okuribito.yml' has been generated.
 ```

-The available options are 'Debride' compliant.
+The available options are "Debride" compliant.

 ```
 $ debride_to_okuribito --rails app